The 20 Best Melanoma Doctors Near Me in Wisconsin, US

 English

-Lee Stratton is a General Surgeon in Oshkosh, Wisconsin.
+Lee Stratton is a General Surgeon practicing medicine in Oshkosh, Wisconsin.
 Dr. Stratton is rated as an Experienced provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Retroperitoneal Inflammation, Hernia, Umbilical Hernia, and Juvenile Angiofibroma.
+His clinical expertise encompasses Retroperitoneal Inflammation, Hernia, Umbilical Hernia, and Juvenile Angiofibroma.
+Dr. Stratton is board certified in American Board Of Surgery.

 Distinguished in Melanoma